COSMOS-CTC-Cambridge/damtp-research-programming/modules/practices.md

 #### A git repository (or just repo)

 -   Simply a list of commits
--   Represented by a DAG: Direct Acyclic Graph
+-   Represented by a DAG: Directed Acyclic Graph
 -   Let A...F be commits, the DAG could then be e.g.

 ![](images/git_dag_1.png)